Advertiser Disclosure

 KOHO makes money from Mastercard interchange fees and when you subscribe to the premium service.
 It also makes money from the credit-building feature.

-What is KOHO Premium?
+What is KOHO Extra?

-KOHO Premium offers 2% cash-back on groceries, eating & drinking (bars, restaurants, food delivery, coffee, etc.) and transportation (gas, uber, public transportation, etc.), 0.5% cash back on all other purchases, no FX fees, free financial coaching, price matching, 1 free international ATM withdrawal per month, and a premium new card design.
+KOHO Extra offers 2% cash-back on groceries, eating & drinking (bars, restaurants, food delivery, coffee, etc.) and transportation (gas, uber, public transportation, etc.), 0.5% cash back on all other purchases, no FX fees, free financial coaching, price matching, 1 free international ATM withdrawal per month, and a premium new card design.

 What happened to the KOHO Prepaid Visa?